smnookin/smnookin.github.io/_posts/2015-11-12-lauren-hopkins-second-act-as-queen-of-the-gymternet.md

 title: "Lauren Hopkins’ Second Act, as Queen of the Gymternet"
 ---

 ![](https://media.licdn.com/mpr/mpr/shrinknp_400_400/AAEAAQAAAAAAAAZUAAAAJDNjYjQxNTFmLTE5NDItNGFhYy1hOTc5LWMxMmMzMDBkN2ViYQ.jpg)

-Three weeks before this year’s World Artistic Gymnastics Championships (held October 23 - November 1) the online gymnastics community, a.k.a. the gymternet, erupted in controversy when two American gymnasts from California, Alain Kwan and Kylie Dickson, announced they would be competing for Belarus.
-The kicker?
-Neither Kwan nor Dickson had ever set foot in Belarus or had any previous ties to the country.
-In exchange for expedited dual US-Belarusian citizenship and the chance to make their international debut, the two athletes were supposed to help Belarus secure a spot at the 2016 Olympics test event.

-The backlash was such a big deal that it was covered in mainstream news outlets like the [AP](http://bigstory.ap.org/article/3567690e44a847aea3d3df3282e345de/american-gymnasts-create-unlikely-alliance-belarus) and the [Wall Street Journal](http://www.wsj.com/articles/u-s-women-gymnasts-qualify-for-rio-olympics-though-in-mixed-fashion-1445729014) three weeks later during the competition.
-But in the meantime, for die-hard gym fans interested in more than a quick-gloss on the controversy, there was only one place to go: Lauren Hopkins' [thegymter.net](http://thegymter.net/), the eight person, volunteer news and fansite she founded in July of 2014.

-Hopkins did not disappoint.
-She wrote an impassioned response, [“Why I’m angry about Belarus](http://thegymter.net/2015/10/01/why-im-angry-about-belarus/),” which got 15,000 pageviews, the second most popular article in the site’s history.
+When Lauren Hopkins, founder of the gymnastics site, [thegymter.net](http://thegymter.net), heard the news that two American gymnasts were competing for Belarus, despite having no previous ties to the country, she debated how she should cover the story.
+It was three weeks before the World Artistic Gymnastics Championships, and the online gymnastics community, a.k.a. the gymternet, was already erupting in controversy.

+“Should I just report what happened?”
+Hopkins wondered.
+That would be the safe, neutral course of action.
+But her gut instinct told her to take a bolder stance.

-“When I first heard the news, I was wondering, ‘Should I just report what happened?’
-No, that's what everyone else will do.
-I like writing when I have a strong opinion, so I decided to write something that had the potential to be ‘inflammatory,'" she said.
+“[Just covering the story] is what everyone else will do,” she said.
+“I like writing when I have a strong opinion, so I decided to write something that had the potential to be ‘inflammatory.”

+Hopkins, took to the her eight person, volunteer news and fansite to pen an impassioned response, [“Why I’m angry about Belarus](http://thegymter.net/2015/10/01/why-im-angry-about-belarus/)."
+The essay got 15,000 pageviews, the second most popular article in the site’s seventeen month history.

+Eventually, mainstream news outlets like the [AP](http://bigstory.ap.org/article/3567690e44a847aea3d3df3282e345de/american-gymnasts-create-unlikely-alliance-belarus) and the [Wall Street Journal](http://www.wsj.com/articles/u-s-women-gymnasts-qualify-for-rio-olympics-though-in-mixed-fashion-1445729014) would cover the story three weeks later during the actual World Championships.
+But in the meantime, for die-hard gym fans, Hopkin’s essay became a central point of discussion.

 Former and current Belarusian gymnasts shared the essay on social media.
 Svetlana Boginskaya, three time Olympic champion who competed for the Soviet Union in the late 1980s to 1990s [commented](https://www.facebook.com/thegymternet/posts/964527733586216) on thegymter.net's Facebook page.
 Even the president of the Cayman Islands Gymnastics Association reached out - she emailed Hopkins to say her organization would never do what Belarus did.